 Ronald H. Brown Law School Prep Program for College Students

-The Ronald H. Brown Prep Program 2017 is currently in session.
+The Ronald H. Brown Prep Program 2017 has ended.
 If you are interested in applying for the summer of 2018, please check back in October for more information.

 Ronald H. Brown Law School Prep Program for College Students furthers the Ron Brown Center’s mission of engaging in legal studies, research, and outreach on issues affecting the lives of disadvantaged and underrepresented people; increasing racial and socioeconomic diversity in the legal profession; and educating law students to be leaders on issues of racial, economic, and social justice.
 To help raise the number of diverse, disadvantaged students in law schools, the Ron Brown Prep Program identifies these students in their college years and offers them early exposure to the study and practice of law.

 The Ron Brown Prep Program prepares students for the challenges of law school and for the law school application process.
 Participants gain an edge in courses taught by Law School faculty; through internships with judges and lawyers; in a customized LSAT prep course; and with advising on all aspects of the admission process.

 Ron Brown Prep Program I (June 2017 – July 2017)

 This program starts with an engaging curriculum taught entirely by law faculty helping students develop skills in legal writing, trial advocacy, legal research, and negotiation.
 Students do rigorous reading and writing assignments and take a mock law school final exam.
 They then intern with judges or lawyers in a variety of practice settings.

 Ron Brown Prep Program II (June 2017 – July 2017)